Taqi/eight-minute-empire/README.md

 # eight-minute-empire
 Computer game for C++ class at Concordia University.
-This assignment is to creat a board game Eight Minute Empire using C++.
+The purpose of this assignment is to create a C++ version of the board game Eight-Minute Empire.

 ## Team members
 | Name          | ID        | Email  |